How to design for powerful connection and learning at large meetings

 The danger of focussing on what can be measured

-So, one of the dangers of requiring measurable outcomes is that it restricts us to concentrate on what can be measured, not what’s important.
+So, one of the dangers of requiring measurable outcomes is that it restricts us to concentrating on what can be measured, not what’s important.
 Educator Alfie Kohn supplies this example:

 …it is much easier to quantify the number of times a semicolon has been used correctly in an essay than it is to quantify how well the student has explored ideas in that essay.